Celtic68/grbUniformOrdering/WeeklyReflection.md

 ### Week 7 – 10/14/19 through 10/20/19
 #### Tasks Completed:

+* User Sign up jsp and servlet are up and running - just need to hash the password and do some formatting
+* Login and Logout functionality through Tomcat are up and running locally
+* Navigation menus have been reworked to use Bootstrap 4 formatting
+* Index page has now implemented the proposed design

 I started a new internship this week, so my work on the project took a hit for the first part of this week.
 I still need to get the user signup servlet working.
 After that, the focus will be on getting the login functionality up and running and get the project pushed to AWS for the first time.